jimmah/jimmah/README.md

 ### Hi there 👋

+I'm Jim.
+I am a software engineer from Manchester, UK 🇬🇧

+I work at [Dept Agency](https://deptagency.com) as a Solutions Architect.
+To learn more about me, check out https://jamessimm.co.uk.

 <!--
 **jimmah/jimmah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.